Starting Up¶

 dfcontr.head()

-method to print out the first five rows.
+Very nice!
+And we used the head method to print out the first five rows.

-Creating a Table with pandas
+Creating a Table with pandas¶

-to create tables in a database.
+We can use pandas to create tables in a database.

 First, let's create a new database since we've already done a lot on our test database.